Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Methods

-To set the scale radius of the other progenitor, we impose that the two galaxies have the same $\bar\rho_\star$.
-This approach prevents us from exploring the dependency of the stellar halo formation on the density difference between the two progenitors, however, by avoiding double sampling the $R_{1/2}$ parameter, we reduce the number of dimensions explored, thus strengthening the results of our exploration.
+To set the scale radius of the other progenitor, we imposed that the two galaxies have the same $\bar\rho_\star$; that is, the scale radius of the less massive was determined by $R_{1/2}(M_2/M_1)^{1/3}$.
+This approach prevented us from exploring the dependency of the stellar halo formation on the density difference between the two progenitors.
+However, by avoiding double sampling the $R_{1/2}$ parameter, we reduced the number of dimensions explored, thereby improving the robustness of our results.

+\commenta{In Fig. \ref{fig:mass_radius_exploration}, we report the sampling of the $M_\star$-$R_{1/2}$.
+We considered the stellar mass and half-light radii of all the UFDs in the Local Universe Database \citep{Pace:2024} and performed a fit with a polynomial function.
+The fit $\pm1-\sigma$ range is reported as the green-shaded area in Fig. \ref{fig:mass_radius_exploration}.
+The overlap between the sampled values and the observations in the $M_\star$-$R_{1/2}$ plane confirms that the adopted scaling and range of the radii are adequate to explore the physical parameter space.}